Radhika0806/Object-Detection-using-YOLO/README.md

 **✨ Key Features:**

 Supports Multiple File Types:

-Images: .jpg, .jpeg, .png
+Images: .jpg, .jpeg, .png, .webp
 Videos: .mp4, .mkv

 Real-Time Detection:

-Quickly processes your media files to detect license plates.
+1. Quickly processes your media files to detect license plates.
-Annotates detected plates with bounding boxes and detection confidence scores.
+2. Annotates detected plates with bounding boxes and detection confidence scores.

 Interactive User Interface:

 Built with Streamlit, the app makes it easy to upload files and view results right on the screen.

 **🛠️ Technologies I Used:**